Accommodation Policy for Students with Disabilities

 In compliance with federal and state regulations, reasonable accommodations are provided to qualified students with disabilities.
 A qualified individual is a person who, with or without reasonable accommodations, can perform the essential functions of a program or course requirements.
 The essential requirements of an academic course or program need not be modified to accommodate an individual with a disability.

-The University has designated Disability Support Services located in East Annex, as the office that coordinates services for students with disabilities, as part of the continuing effort to make the campus accessible.
+The University has designated Student Accessibility Services located in East Annex, as the office that coordinates services for students with disabilities, as part of the continuing effort to make the campus accessible.

 Final responsibility for selection of the most appropriate accommodation rests with the University and is determined on a case-by-case basis.

-Students are encouraged to meet with the Director of Disability Support Services to develop a plan for their academic accommodations.
+Students are encouraged to meet with a Student Accessibility Services professional to develop a plan for their academic accommodations.
 A request for accommodation is deemed reasonable if it:

 - Is based on documented individual needs; in all cases of non—apparent disability;